c-lonas/c-lonas.github.io/_posts/2023-12-14-starting-somewhere-0.markdown

 categories: jekyll update
 ---

-<span style="color: red"> Note to self, see if you can save the gifs so the links dont potentially break later </span>

 <span style="color: cyan"> Note: Due to starting this DevLog a few weeks after actually starting the project, the first few posts were written retroactively </span>
 ## Overview